oracle/ojdbc-extensions/ojdbc-provider-spring/README.md

 If one or more <code>GrantedAuthority</code> objects have <code>String</code> representations beginning with a specified prefix, then the provider will recognize them as application managed <code>DATA ROLE</code> names that should be enabled for the end user.
+The prefix is specified by the `oracle.jdbc.provider.endUserSecurityContext.authorityRolePrefix` parameter.
 <p>
 The name of a <code>DATA ROLE</code> should appear after the specified prefix.
 For example: If the prefix is configured as